kronotop/kronotop/README.md

 - **In-Memory and Durable Data Structures:**
   Combines Redis-like in-memory structures (Strings, Hashes) with persistent, FoundationDB-backed storage layers like ZMap and Buckets.

-- **Implemented in Java (JDK 21+ Required):**
-  Written in modern Java, leveraging Virtual Threads and Project Loom features for high concurrency and low-overhead task management.

-- **Developer-Focused Design:**
-  Built for developers who need the flexibility of a document model combined with strong transactional integrity, high performance, and operational simplicity.

-## What We Have

-Kronotop is in its early development stage, but it already provides a robust foundation with several essential features:

-- **ZMap – FoundationDB-Powered Ordered Key-Value Store:**
-  A high-performance, ordered key-value store built on top of FoundationDB.
-  ZMap acts as a Redis protocol proxy, bridging the RESP interface with FoundationDB’s transactional API.

-- **Namespaces – Logical Isolation for ZMaps and Buckets:**
-  Namespaces enable multi-tenancy and logical separation across data structures.
-  Internally, it's a lightweight abstraction over FoundationDB’s Directory Layer.

-- **Volume – Storage Engine with Replication:**
-  A storage engine designed to support **primary-standby replication**, allowing for durability and high availability of persistent components like Buckets.

-- **Clustering – Flexible Deployment Topologies:**
-  Native support for clustering in both **single-master** and **multi-master** modes, making Kronotop suitable for a range of distributed system architectures.

-- **Partial Redis Data Structure Compatibility:**
-  Initial support for Redis-style in-memory data structures, currently including **String** and **Hash** types, with RESP2/RESP3 compatibility.

-## Plans for the foreseeable future

-* Design and implement a data structure called **Bucket** to store JSON-like documents,
-* **Bucket** data structure will support an [MQL-like query language](https://www.mongodb.com/docs/manual/reference/operator/) and transactions backed by FoundationDB,
-* Provide the most common Redis data structures such as String, Hash, Sorted Sets, etc.

 ## Table of Contents